In a Nutshell

 Want to know more about the science behind nutrition and injury recovery?
 Discover our multi-part series on the topic here.

-Ready to go from a skilled coach to an exceptional one—in just 20 weeks?
+Ready to move from competent to truly masterful—in 20 weeks?

-🔑 Navigate complex situations like mental health, stress, and emotional setbacks with confidence.
+- Work confidently with complex client realities like stress, mental health, and emotional setbacks

-You’ll learn from your mentors—PN’s industry-leading coaches—through a blend of weekly live mentorship, self-study, and real-world coaching practice that accelerates your growth.
+You’ll learn directly from PN’s most experienced coaches through weekly live mentorship, structured self-study, and real-world coaching practice.

-Level 2 is NBHWC-approved, so graduates are eligible for:
+Level 2 is NBHWC-approved, making graduates eligible for:

 - National Board Certification through the NBHWC